Euphrates Dam: Recent history

 On 11 February 2013 the dam was captured by the Syrian opposition in their fight against the government, according to The Syrian Observatory for Human Rights.
 In 2013, four of the dam's eight turbines were operational and the original staff continued to manage it.
 Dam workers still received pay from the Syrian Government, and fighting in the area temporarily ceased if repairs were needed.
 The dam was then captured by the Islamic State of Iraq and the Levant in 2014.
 SDF efforts to retake parts of the Al-Raqqa and Deir ez-Zor Governorates, including the area immediately surrounding the dam, began in November 2016.
 Interruptions in power output from the dam due to combat are estimated to have affected up to 40,000 people.

 In January 2017 the Euphrates rose 10 meters due to heavy precipitation and flow mismanagement, disrupting transportation and flooding farmland downstream.
 A nearby raid against ISIL by combined SDF and US special forces also impacted the dam's entrance.

 In March 2017, ISIL warned of the dam's imminent collapse after the towers attached to the dam were bombed by an American B-52 bomber during a joint US/SDF operation to capture it on March 26, 2017.
 The dam had been on a U.S. no-strike list but was struck by three bombs anyway.
 The bombing caused critical equipment to fail and the dam to stop functioning.
 One of the bombs, a bunker buster, failed to detonate.
 An emergency ceasefire between the Islamic State, US forces, and the Syrian government, otherwise sworn enemies, enabled engineers to make emergency repairs to the dam to prevent it from failing while the Turkish authorities coordinated to close the gates of dams upstream in order to prevent overtopping.
 A US drone strike killed three of the civilian emergency dam workers shortly thereafter.
 On March 29 a floodgate was opened by emergency workers, causing flooding downstream which displaced approximately 3,000 people.
 A second floodgate was opened on April 5, mitigating risk of collapse.
 If the dam had failed major flooding would have extended past Deir ez-Zor, more than 100 miles downstream.
 SDF forces announced they captured the dam on 10 May 2017.

+2026 northeastern Syria offensive

+The Syrian transitional government launched an operation against the Kurdish-led Syrian Democratic Forces in northeastern Syria.
+The Syrian Arab News Agency reported that the Syrian Army regained full control of the Euphrates Dam on 18 January, restoring state management of its water and hydroelectric facilities.